 Multisim integrates industry-standard SPICE simulation with an interactive schematic environment to instantly visualize and analyze electronic circuit behavior.
 Its intuitive interface helps educators reinforce circuit theory and improve retention of theory throughout engineering curriculum.
 By adding powerful circuit simulation and analyses to the design flow, Multisim helps researchers and designers reduce printed circuit board (PCB) prototype iterations and save development costs.

-ETAP (Electrical Transient Analyzer Program) is a full spectrum analytical electrical engineering software company specializing in the analysis, simulation, monitoring, control, optimization, and automation of electrical power systems.
-ETAP software offers the best and most comprehensive suite of integrated power system enterprise solution that spans from modelling to operation.
+Being an industry-standard software, ETAP (Electrical Transient Analyzer Program) is a full spectrum analytical electrical engineering software company specializing in the analysis, simulation, monitoring, control, optimization, and automation of electrical power systems.
+The ETAP software offers the best and most comprehensive suite of integrated power system enterprise solution that spans from modeling to operation.

 Various toolbars in ETAP provide functionality provide almost all the analyses needed to design, regulation and operation of a power system.
 ETAP can be used to perform Power Flow Analysis, Relay Coordination & Protection design, control system design, optimal power flow.

-6. Power World Simulator (Visual power system analysis software)
+6. Power World Simulator (Visual Electrical Engineering Software software)

 PowerWorld Simulator is an interactive power system simulation package designed to simulate high voltage power system operation on a time frame ranging from several minutes to several days.
 The software contains a highly effective power flow analysis package capable of efficiently solving systems of up to 250,000 buses.